-In this part1 we will writeup on an interesting electric middrive Mountain Bike with an unusual motor, different from the typical Bosch, Brose, Yamaha and other fare.
-In part2 next week we will look at affordable commuter on road ebikes for fleets.
+In this writeup we look at an interesting electric middrive Mountain Bike with an unusual motor, different from the typical Bosch, Brose, Yamaha and other fare.
+In a following article in a few weeks we will look at affordable commuter on road ebikes for fleets.
 And after that who knows..

 Everyman review: As a longtime electric transport advocate, diehard 1st gen Mountain biker in the 80's and 90's.
 And approaching it from a relevant angle to most people this review matches perfectly to the main stuff everyone wants to know, not going off track with obscure detail that otherwise might make you yawn